I Had A Ukrainian Manicure & Now I Won’t Have My Nails Done Any Other Way

 ADVERTISEMENT

-I’d been wearing builder gel nail polish (or BIAB), so my manicurist started by gently filing away the top layer using an e-file with expert precision.
-Streets says it’s often a good idea to do a "rebalance" or in-fill rather than a complete removal of builder gel each time.
-"Reapplying over a builder gel base can add extra strength and enhance durability," says Streets.
-"Not only is it easier to maintain the length and shape of your natural or extended nail with this technique, but it’s also a great way to minimize both exposure to acetone and stress on the natural nails, as you’re avoiding excess filing and soaking regularly."
+I’d been wearing builder gel nail polish (or BIAB) so my manicurist started by gently filing away the top layer using an e-file with expert precision.
+Ami says it’s often a good idea to do a 'rebalance' or in-fill rather than a complete removal of builder gel each time.
+"Reapplying over a builder gel base can add extra strength and enhance durability," says Ami.
+"Not only is it easier to maintain the length and shape of your natural or extended nail with this technique but it’s also a great way to minimise both exposure to acetone and stress on the natural nails, as you’re avoiding excess filing and soaking regularly."

 Once my polish had been filed down slightly, my manicurist used a pair of cuticle scissors and then cuticle cutters to snip away my ragged cuticles and any remaining rough skin so that the gel polish would sit as close as possible to the base of the nail.
 Then my nails were filed into a square shape.
 After a base coat, it was time to build the gel polish.
 My manicurist created an apex by concentrating gel polish on the very tip of the nail.
 She turned my hand upside down after each gel application so that gravity could pull the product into place and distribute evenly — a method I’ve not experienced during a Russian manicure (or any other gel manicure, for that matter).